Wiian16/FA24-C343-Assignments/README.md

 ## To Get Started
 ### Execute the following set-up steps in the terminal JUST ONCE.
 1. Make sure that your github repo is named in the following format: username-submission.
-For example, if your username is jghafoor, your private github repo should be named jghafoor-submission
+For example, if your username is jghafoor, your github repo should be named jghafoor-submission.
+This repo of yours must be set as private and must be created within the CSCI-C343-Fall2024 organization
 2. Open the terminal in your computer and type the following commands to clone this repository
 ```console
 foo@bar:~$ cd IdeaProjects